Chapter 6: Remote and Distributed

 Use async when:

-• Team spans 8+ hour time zone difference
+• Team spans 8+ hour timezone difference

 • Team values deep work and minimal meetings